mnr/writing-wip/kwak-anthology.md

 “Well, I’ve got a lot of important things to do today.”
 Araci considers the vacuum cleaner.
 “But I’m always interested in a mystery.
 Please continue.”

 “You need to consider the meal Dakota was playing with,” she says.
 “Unfortunately, there isn’t enough of it left for you to examine.
 If you don’t already know, you can’t buy them.
 Yet.
-Dakota’s accident only added an additional round of testing.
-It’s not going to make a difference; They’re dangerous.”
+Dakota’s accident only added a round of testing.
+It will not make a difference; They’re dangerous.”

-She continues, “They are designed to be difficult to understand.
+She continues, “They are difficult to understand.
 You would have to hire some high-powered electrical engineers and some equally high-powered food engineers, then do months of research to figure out what’s unusual about it.”

 Araci sends the robot off to the other room.
 “You’re making a lot of claims and you tell me I don’t have the wattage to check your work.
 I’ll state the obvious; why should I trust you?”